Conference program

 Karin Wulf is the Beatrice and Julio Mario Santo Domingo Director and Librarian at the John Carter Brown Library and Professor of History at Brown University.
 Her works include Lineage: Genealogy and the Power of Connection in 18th Century British America and Genealogy: A Very Short Introduction, both forthcoming from Oxford University Press.

 10:45 a.m. -12:15 p.m.
-Biography/Autobiography/Memoir
+Biography/Autobiography/Memoir:

 Deborah Gray White is Board of Governors Professor of History and Professor of Women's and Gender Studies at Rutgers University.
 Her works include Ar'n't I A Woman?
 Female Slaves in the Plantation South (1985) and Lost in the USA: American Identity from the Promise Keepers to the Million Mom March (2017).
 She is currently completing a memoir of growing up in mid-twentieth century New York City.

 Martha Hodes is Professor of History at New York University.
-Her works include White Women, Black Men: Illicit Sex in the Nineteenth-Century South (1997), Mourning Lincoln (2015), and My Hijacking: A Personal History of Forgetting and Remembering (2023).
+She is the author of White Women, Black Men: Illicit Sex in the Nineteenth-Century South (1997), The Sea Captain's Wife: A True Story of Love, Race, and War in the Nineteenth Century (2006), Mourning Lincoln (2015), and, most recently, My Hijacking: A Personal History of Forgetting and Remembering (2023).

-Lynn Hudson is Professor of History at the University of Illinois-Chicago.
+Lynn Hudson is Professor of History and affiliate Professor of Black Studies at the University of Illinois Chicago.
 Her works include The Making of “Mammy Pleasant”: A Black Entrepreneur in Nineteenth-Century San Francisco (2008) and West of Jim Crow: The Fight Against California’s Color Line (2020).
 She is currently working with Jane Rhodes on a biography of Marie Battle Singer, a black American expatriate who became the first Black psychoanalyst in Great Britain.

 12:15-1:45 p.m.
 Lunch